 5.2.3.1 Definition

 When exposing service APIs to external MnS consumers, the operator can benefit from monitoring information related to the service API invocations.
+The logs of the service API invocations can be consumed by authorized consumers (e.g., the AMF of the MSED or auditing purposes and the charging functions).
 The monitoring information can include:

 - The invoked service API details (e.g., the name, resource(s), and operations)